lwasoo/AutoCkt/README.md

 ## Setup

-In order to obtain the required packages, run the command below from the top level directory of the repo to install the `Anaconda` environment:
+In order to obtain the required packages, run the command below from the top level directory of the repo to install the `Anaconda` environment (only need to create environment once):

 ```bash
 conda env create -f environment.yml